Jennifer-tech/HNG_Stage_Two/README.md

-## HNG_Stage_Two Backend - Build a simple REST API capable of CRUD Operations on a "people" resource
+## HNG_Stage_Two Backend - Build a simple REST API capable of CRUD Operations on a "person" resource

 # NodeJs Express MongoDB CRUD API

-This ia a simple REST API capable of CRUD on a "people" resource
+This is a simple REST API capable of CRUD on a "person" resource

 ## REQUIREMENTS